 There is a growing demand for basic skills tutors, since new initiatives to improve adult literacy and numeracy are constantly being developed.
 You can get information on the latest programmes and volunteer schemes from the Basic Skills Agency (England and Wales) and other government agency websites listed below.

 With experience, basic skills tutors could move into management, or adult education strategy and development posts.
 Those working in colleges could be promoted to senior lecturer or head of department.

-If you would like to know anything about Basic Skills Tutor that does not appear on Hotcourses, further information can be found below.
-Lifelong Learning UK
+If you would like to find out more about becoming a basic skills tutor that does not appear on Hotcourses, further information can be found below.

 St Andrew’s House